 So while the need for productivity monitoring is critical, the hesitation revolves around how you do the tracking and what tracking software you opt for.

-While there is no straight-forward solution to avoid the concerns that come with employee monitoring, here are some ways to ensure you monitor employee productivity properly.
+While there is no straightforward solution to avoid the concerns that come with employee monitoring, we’ll discuss some ways for measuring employee productivity properly.

-It would also serve as a good practice to get written consent from employees before the software is put into place.
+It would also serve as a good practice to get written consent from your onsite and remote team before the software is implemented.
 This would help the firm steer clear of any legal complications that may crop up due to the employee monitoring system.

-Additionally, drafting an employee monitoring policy would help employees understand the activity monitoring process in depth and can act as written consent.
+Additionally, drafting an employee monitoring policy would help employees understand the activity monitoring process in-depth and act as written consent.

 You now know why productivity tracking is important and how to address its key challenges.

 However, with hundreds of employee productivity monitoring tools available in the market, which one should you go for?